CJI impeachment: Roadblocks hit Congress move to remove Justice Dipak Misra; broader consensus elusive

 Senior Congress leader Ghulam Nabi Azad, who is entrusted with the task of collecting signatures, has so far remained tight-lipped.

 The Congress proposal has, however, been supported by several leaders of the Left, NCP, Samajwadi Party and Bahujan Samaj Party.
-In Delhi Confidential column today, IE reports that even some Congress leaders opposed to the impeachment proposal.
+In Delhi Confidential column today, IE reports that even some Congress leaders are opposed to the impeachment proposal.

 The Hindustan Times reported today that as many as 65 Parliamentarians have signed the Congress proposal.
 This is 15 more than the number required to move the impeachment proposal in the House.
 Will the Congress make the move without support from all opposition parties?
 This remains to be seen.